websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 }
 ```

-This class invokes a service using only three lines of code:
+This class invokes a `headless-delivery` application REST service using only three lines of code:

 1. Get a `DocumentResource.Builder`.
 1. Use the `DocumentResource.Builder` to authenticate a user with a `DocumentResource` instance.